-The link between migration and development is one of the four priorities of the GAMM (see paragraph 7).
-It also figures, in very general terms, in the DCI regulation: 'maximising the development impact of the increased regional and global mobility of people, and in particular of well-managed labour migration, improving ... a common understanding of the migration and development nexus'.
+75. The link between migration and development is one of the four priorities of the Global Approach to Migration and Mobility (GAMM) (see paragraph 7).
+It also figures, in very general terms, in the DCI Regulation: "maximising the development impact of the increased regional and global mobility of people, and in particular of well-managed labour migration, improving [...] a common understanding of the migration and development nexus".
 It is one of the key actions of the fourth pillar, 'a new policy on legal migration', of the European agenda on migration issued by the Commission in May 2015.

-The flagship project of the thematic programme in this area was the Joint Migration and Development Initiative (JMDI), which had a budget of 15 million euro and was implemented with the United Nations Development Programme.
-The general aim of the Initiative was to contribute to strengthening the positive impact of migration through the engagement of small-scale actors and dissemination of global best practices.
+76. The flagship project of the Thematic Programme in this area was the Joint Migration and Development Initiative (JMDI), which had a budget of 15 million euro and was implemented with the United Nations Development Programme.
+The general aim of the Initiative was to contribute to strengthening the positive impact of migration through the engagement of small scale actors and dissemination of global best practices.
 Three specific objectives were set:

-- (a) to reinforce capacities of small-scale actors to be more effective in designing and implementing their migration and development initiatives; - (b) to facilitate networking and knowledge-sharing among migration and development practitioners; - (c) to produce recommendations to practitioners and policymakers for dissemination at national and international levels.
+- (a) to reinforce capacities of small scale actors to be more effective in designing and implementing their migration and development initiatives; - (b) to facilitate networking and knowledge-sharing among migration and development practitioners; - (c) to produce recommendations to practitioners and policy makers for dissemination at national and international levels.

-That these objectives were too vague to be properly assessed has already been noted, by an external evaluation in 201130 which stressed that any results observed could be regarded as being in line with the objectives.
+77. That these objectives were too vague to be properly assessed has already been noted, by an external evaluation in 2011 which stressed that any results observed could be regarded as being in line with the objectives.
 The evaluation's conclusions were not discussed by the JMDI Steering Committee.